 Taking the Consumer Movement Forward

 We hope CBSE Class 10 Social Science Notes helped you in your studies.
-Keep Learning and stay tuned for more updates on CBSE and NCERT.
-Download the BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.
+Keep learning and stay tuned for more updates on CBSE and NCERT.
+Download the BYJU’S App and subscribe to the YouTube channel to access interactive maths and science videos.

 Frequently Asked Questions on CBSE Class 10 Economics Notes Chapter 5 Consumer Rights

 A consumer organisation/association is a membership-based non-governmental non-profit body created to promote the interests of consumers of goods and services.